Charles N. Brower

 Charles N. Brower is a former State Department official, international judge, and recognized expert in public international law and international dispute resolution.
 He has been a judge of the Iran–United States Claims Tribunal since 1983.
 He has also served as a Judge ad hoc in three cases before the International Court of Justice (ICJ) since 2014.
 He is currently affiliated with 20 Essex Street Chambers in London, UK.

 Brower was educated at Harvard College (B.A., 1957) and Harvard Law School (J.D., 1961).

 He began his career as an attorney in private practice from 1961–1968 with the law firm of White & Case LLP.
 He then served in various roles in the U.S. Government, including the U.S. Department of State.
 He served as Assistant Legal Adviser for European Affairs (1969–1971); Deputy Legal Adviser (1971-1972); and Acting Legal Adviser (1973), leading the Office of the Legal Adviser.
 During this period, he was also Member, Joint U.S.-U.S.S.R.
 Commercial Commission (1972-1973).
 He later served as Deputy Special Counsellor to the President of the United States (1987), with sub-Cabinet rank as Deputy Assistant to the President.
 He then returned to White & Case and co-founded its Washington, D.C., office in 1988.

 Brower has served since 1983 as a judge of the Iran-United States Claims Tribunal in The Hague, The Netherlands, where he was a full-time member from 1984 to 1988.
 Since 2014, Brower has also been judge ad hoc of the International Court of Justice.
-He is currently a judge in three active cases (two by appointment of the United States and one by Colombia):
+As of October 2023 he is a judge in two active cases by appointment of the United States: